EzzElddin-AbdAllah/Data-analysis/Twitter/README.md

 # Wrangling Process

 ## The wrangling process contains 4 main steps:
-### -First step is to gather the data, here we have 3 main sources:
+### -The first step is to gather the data, here we have 3 main sources:

 - Loading the `twitter-archive-enhanced.csv` file
 - Download&Save then load `image-predictions.tsv` file
 - query a data from tweeter: using tweepy API to access certain status about some tweets

-### -Second step is to assess the data quality and tidiness:
+### -The second step is to assess the data quality and tidiness:

 #### we can assess data both programmatically or visually, and there were several problems:
 ##### 1- Quality issues